We all have our favorites, don’t we?

 12 Must-Have Medicinal Herbs

 Aloe Vera is used for all things relating to the skin.
 I use it for burns and scrapes.
-I am always amazed that this plant is filled with a gel that heals everything from sunburn to the minor cut.
+I am always amazed that this plant is filled with a gel that heals everything from sunburn to minor cuts.

 Basil is not just for the culinary-minded person although I love to put fresh basil in many dishes that I make!
 Basil has medicinal qualities too.
 Fresh Basil promotes a healthy inflammatory response as well as being high in antioxidants.
 I personally suffer from several autoimmune diseases and to find a herb that naturally helps my body to un-inflame is a real blessing.
 Load up on lots and lots of Basil or get Basil essential oil for a more powerful effect.
 I even love Basi in salads and as a replacement for lettuce on hamburgers!